bata24/gef/README.md

         - `--limit`
         - `--max-region-size`
         - `--phys`
-    - It also searches UTF-16 string if target string is ASCII.
+    - It also searches for UTF-16 string if target string is ASCII.
     - ![](images/search-pattern.png)
 - `mprotect`: is improved.
     - Rewritten to use `call-syscall`.